-Timers work accurately, alarms are easy to set and it’s easy to ask about the weather too.
+Timers work accurately, lighting turns on and off on demand, alarms are easy to set and it’s easy to ask about the weather too.
 Essentially the default features for Amazon’s Alexa work exactly how you’d like them.

 There are thousands more Skills that you can download easily from the app and the likelihood if you’ll be able to find yourself a variety of skills you want to install on your smart speaker immediately.